cod182/Milestone-Project-3/readme.md

 The site will be detailed but simply laid out, cover 15 pages in total with some pages generated when clicked on.
-The navigation bar will give access to the mainpages of the site Site pages - Login, Register, Latest Reviews, Games, Profile(If logged in) User will be able to search for a game from teh navigation bar at the top of the page.
+The navigation bar will give access to the mainpages of the site Site pages - Login, Register, Latest Reviews, Games, Profile(If logged in) User will be able to search for a game from the navigation bar at the top of the page.

 ## Skeleton